Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: The Event-Stream Attack

+In our example this process produces a total of 13 input-output pairs after three revisions, obtaining 74\% code coverage (the input examples do not activate the malicious code).
+An example input-output pair is:

+\sys then moves on to the \emph{program regeneration} phase (step (3) in \cref{fig:system-overview}).
+Here, \sys presents the input-output pairs to the LLM, first prompting it to regenerate an algorithm sketch in natural language that implements the behavior specified by the input-output pairs, then next prompting it to refine the natural language sketch into a JavaScript component that implements the behavior (see \cref{sec:ablation} for results from experiments that go directly from the input-output pairs to source code without the intermediate algorithm sketch).

+In the example, after three revisions this input-output-pair based regeneration approach produces the following code (shortened for brevity).
+This code implements the behavior specified by the input-output pairs without side effects (such as file system or network access) or other extraneous code (input-output pairs cannot express these kinds of side effects and LLMs typically do not insert this kind of code into the regenerated component unless prompted to do so).

+\heading{Key result} The regenerated \ttt{flatmap-stream} component contains no malicious code, correctly implements all 13 input-output pairs used during regeneration, exhibits 100\% code coverage on this set of input-output pairs, and passes 5/5 (100\%) tests in the \ttt{event-stream} test suite~\sx{sec:eval-event-stream}.
+Manual inspection confirms that the regenerated component correctly implements non-malicious \ttt{flatmap-stream} functionality.
+The entire process takes a little over 10 minutes and costs \$0.10.
+The initial input generation phase takes 30s and incurs \$0.03 in LLM inference costs, followed by another 90s and \$0.07 for the program regeneration phase.

-\heading{Possible elimination approaches} A security-conscious developer might attempt to proactively defend against the attack using static analysis, dynamic analysis, LLMs, or program synthesis.
-Unfortunately, these techniques fail to successfully defend against the attack.
+\heading{Potential alternative approaches} A security-conscious developer might try to proactively defend against this attack using static or dynamic analysis, LLMs, or program synthesis.

 Static analysis~\cite{calzavara2015fine,Jamrozik2016,mirccs2021,Koved2002} is unable to detect the attack, as the malicious payload is encrypted at rest and only decrypted and evaluated at run-time.
-Dynamic analysis~\cite{lya:fse:2021, dewald2010adsandbox, hu2018jsforce} is also ineffective, since the library's side-effectful behavior activates under strict conditions.
+Dynamic analysis~\cite{lya:fse:2021, dewald2010adsandbox, hu2018jsforce} is also ineffective, since the components's malicious side-effectful behavior activates only under strict conditions as described above.

-LLMs~\cite{alkaraki2024exploringllmsmalwaredetection, llmvulndetection2023, xu2024largelanguagemodelscyber} also fail at regenerating a functionally equivalent and secure version of \ttt{flatmap-stream}, especially when the attack is concealed through careful token selection.
-When prompted to \inlineprompt{eliminate malicious code} from the source code of \ttt{flatmap-stream}, a state-of-the-art model fails to re-generate a functional version of the library \sx{sec:related-work}.